ccber-restoration/.github/profile/README.md

     -  Make sure to set the Redirect URI to http://localhost:1410/
 -  Files and directories can be identified using file_id and dir_id, respectively, rather than filepaths.
 -  Use variants of box_read() to load files on Box (e.g. csv or xlsx files) into memory: https://r-box.github.io/boxr/reference/box_read.html

-## eScholarship
-Descriptions of data sets should also be archived on eScholarship: https://escholarship.org/uc/ccber

 # Data sets potentially used for many projects

 ## Weather data